Please find below a list of frequently asked questions, along with answers.

 What experience in the English State system do King’s Group Academies have?

-King’s Group Academies is led by former Ofsted ‘outstanding’ head teacher and National Leader of Education, Richard Schofield, supported by a team of other former and current Ofsted ‘outstanding’ English state school head teachers, (primary and secondary).
-We also have Her Majesty’s Inspectors (HMI) as part of the team.
+King’s Group Academies is led by Terry Parkin, a very successful system leader of schools, supported by a team of other former and current Ofsted ‘outstanding’ English state school head teachers, (primary and secondary).
 Our absolute focus is using the join experience of our team to establish a school that is outstanding in all respects and one that students want to attend every day.

 As an UK academy sponsor but with strong Spanish links, will Spanish be the only modern foreign language taught in the schools?